ArchSkorne/pen-testing-labs/user-context.md

 - RPCC CSIT evaluation: useful for foundations (A+, Net+, Sec+) but limited for offensive security — include notes in resources or `copilot-context.md`.

 # Consolidated next steps (from chat)
-- Document each week’s labs in Markdown and keep them printable.
+-- Document each month's labs in Markdown and keep them printable.
 - Use STAR stories to connect industrial experience to cyber scenarios and include them in `lab-notes.md`.
 - Add preparatory Week0 tasks: environment setup, tool installs, VM snapshotting, legal/safety checklist.
 - Build a professional portfolio on GitHub using this repo; make weekly progress visible.

-## Week0 — Preparatory checklist (start here)
+## Month0 — Preparatory checklist (start here)
 Follow these steps before starting Week01 labs.
 Complete items in order and mark them in `Week00/weekly-progress.md`.

 1. Environment & host setup